Contrave® (naltrexone HCI / bupropion HCI): North American Rights Licensed to Takeda Pharmaceuticals

 Naltrexone HCl /bupropion HCl: Rest-of-World Rights

-Outside North America, Orexigen retains all rights to naltrexone HCl /bupropion HCl (branded as Mysimba™ in the European Union) and is pursuing pharmaceutical partnerships to support rest-of-world development and commercialization.
+Outside the United States and Korea, Orexigen retains all rights to naltrexone HCl /bupropion HCl (branded as Mysimba™ in the European Union) and is pursuing pharmaceutical partnerships to support rest-of-world development and commercialization.

 Important Safety Information for Contrave